jenno11/CaseStudy/README.md

 *Stripe's target market includes both small startups and Fortune 500 giants looking for payments services.
 Stripe is reported to have more than 2 million customers worldwide.*

+*Stripe is leading online payment solutions ahead of their competitors because of its powerful, secure, and developer-friendly technology.
+Stripe can be added to any website, app, or checkout through user-friendly APIs.
+Stripe also has over 700 partner integrations.*

+*Advanced fraud protection, invoicing and billing software, international payment solutions, and B2B compatibility also push Stripe ahead of Square and PayPal.*

  **Which technologies are they currently using, and how are they implementing them?**